Peippo1/reminder_app_v2/README.md

 # reminder_app_v2

-a better version of the command line reminder app v2 with Node.js
+A better version of the command line reminder app v2 with React & Node.js

+Made for Code Nations Master Course